Britain says Israeli-Palestinian two-state solution almost dead

 Foreign Secretary William Hague spoke as Israelis voted in an election likely to yield a hardline rightist government keener to thicken settlement on land where Palestinians want to establish statehood than seek peace.

-"I hope that whatever Israeli government emerges .... that it will recognise that we are approaching the last chance to bring about such a solution," Hague told parliament.
+"I hope that whatever Israeli government emerges .... that it will recognize that we are approaching the last chance to bring about such a solution," Hague told parliament.

 "I condemn recent Israeli decisions to expand settlements.
 I speak regularly to Israeli leaders stressing our profound concern that Israel's settlement policy is losing it the support of the international community and will make a two-state solution impossible," he said.